 You must keep the “pen” in close proximity to your child at all times.
 (However, be careful of curious siblings!
 You will need to explain to them the seriousness of the epinephrine kit.)
 The highest incidence of death from anaphylaxis occurs when a child having a reaction doesn’t have the prescribed epinephrine with him/her.

-Some children are mature enough to carry their own EpiPen® Jr. with them in a lightweight fanny pack or other carrying device.
+Some children are mature enough to carry their own device with them in a lightweight fanny pack or other carrying device.
 The child must understand the medicine they are carrying and that showing it off or playing with it is not appropriate.
-Some states do not allow a child to carry their own medicine to school, and therefore the EpiPen® Jr. would have to be stored with a teacher or school nurse.
+All states now have legislation that allows a child to carry their epinephrine with them at school, however there may be an ‘age appropriate’ standard within the state or within the school district.

-The only way to obtain an EpiPen® Jr. is through a pharmacist with a prescription.
-You will want to obtain several EpiPens®.
-During elementary school, when our son was too young to self-carry, we had one in my son’s classroom at school, two in the school office so that one EpiPen® traveled with the playground monitor to recess.
-He also had two EpiPens® in his fanny pack for nights and weekends.
-You may even want two in every location that your child goes, just in case one EpiPen® fails or there is a misfire.
+The only way to obtain an epinephrine autoinjector is through a pharmacist with a prescription.
+You will want to obtain several devices.
+During elementary school, when our son was too young to self-carry, we had one in my son’s classroom at school, two in the school office so that one device traveled with the playground monitor to recess.
+He also had two devices in his fanny pack for nights and weekends.
+You may even want two in every location that your child goes, just in case one device fails or there is a misfire.

 In 1998 there was a massive recall of EpiPen® and EpiPen® Jr. products due to a potential malfunction.
 Some people were left without one functioning product, which is a scary place to be.
-If you purchase your prescription from different pharmacies at different periods of time, you are less likely to have the EpiPen® Jr.’s expiring on the same date and to have them from the same lot.
-Keep a calendar of expiration dates and watch for recalls of any EpiPen® product to check the lot number of your various prescriptions.
-You can also register your expiration date and receive reminders here.
+If you purchase your prescription from different pharmacies at different periods of time, you are less likely to have the devices expiring on the same date and to have them from the same lot.
+Keep a calendar of expiration dates and watch for recalls of any EpiPen® or Auvi-Q product to check the lot number of your various prescriptions.
+You can also register your expiration date and receive reminders on the manufacturer’s website.

-You might want to comparison shop for the best price on an EpiPen® Jr. The Internet offers various sites to purchase prescription drugs.
-However, we’ve found that mail order pharmacies are not careful at keeping the EpiPen® heat/cold protected.
+You might want to comparison shop for the best price on an EpiPen® or Auvi-Q. The Internet offers various sites to purchase prescription drugs.
+However, we’ve found that mail order pharmacies are not careful at keeping the device heat/cold protected.
 We therefore purchase our EpiPens® from a local pharmacy.
 The pharmacies in your area may vary widely in their prices charged for this product, so it’s worth shopping around.

 - Swelling of the throat continuing down to the lungs